hanabi1224/Programming-Language-Benchmarks/README.md

 Yet another implementation of [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/), Visit [HERE](https://another-benchmarks-game.vercel.app/)

 # Why Build This
-The idea is to build an automatic process for benchmark generation and pulish
+*The idea is to build an automatic process for benchmark generation and pulishing*

 ### Comparable numbers
 *It currently use CI to generate benchmark results to garantee all the numbers are generated from the same environment at nearly the same time.
 All benchmark tests are run sequencially within a single CI job*